kottans/frontend/task01.md

 Use only HTML & CSS, no JavaScript.
 Form elements should be clickable and respond to user action.
 The look should be as close as possible to mockup.
-Test the result in all available browsers & on different devices
+Test the result in all available browsers & on different devices.
+Turn off CSS styling and check how your form looks and if it is still usable.

 #### Resources